adtoria/Software-Drawing-2D-shapes-3-D-graphics-1/README.md

 # Software Drawing 2D Shapes & 3D Graphics

-In this project you have to draw 2D shapes such as Squares, Circles.
-And there are buttons to control the rotation shapes.
-Also, draw 3D Squares/Rectangle, Circles.
-In addition to this, keep buttons to control the rotation in different orientations.
+In this project, we are drawing 2D Shapes such as Squares, Circles, Stars etc along with 3D Graphics such as Cubes, Cylinders, Spheres.
+There are buttons to control the rotation of the shapes.
+In addition to this, there are buttons to change the colors of the shapes as well as control their rotation in different orientations.

 -----------------------------------------------------------------------------------------------